 Older animals that are too weak, or are in need of special medical attention, still come to the Sanctuary where they can be closely monitored.
 Younger, and more healthy animals currently go directly to the Refuge.

+Today, The Wild Animal Sanctuary encompasses more than 10,500 acres of space, with over 120 habitats.
 At TWAS, the animals come first!
 Providing expert care and rehabilitation, exceptional diets and enrichment, and large spaces in which to roam make life for our rescued animals the kind of life they would have if they could choose it.

 Education about the Captive Wildlife Crisis and its causes and solutions are critical to changing social consciousness today, in order to provide a better future for captive wildlife.
 TWAS welcomes supporters, school groups and organizations to our Education Center at the Sanctuary, and also has a Speakers Bureau whose members do presentations for a variety of businesses, universities and other organizations.